natebecker11/bamazon/README.md

 A CLI app for tracking and managing inventory using node.js and MySQL

 ## Overview
-This app allows simulates how users with a variety of roles might interface with an inventory system.
+This app simulates how users with a variety of roles might interface with an inventory system.

-**Customers** can view available inventory and make a purchase. **Managers** can view and audit inventory levels, replenish stock, and add new SKUs. **Supervisors** can get an overview of sales for each department, and add new departments.
+* **Customers** can view available inventory and make a purchase.
+* **Managers** can view and audit inventory levels, replenish stock, and add new SKUs.
+* **Supervisors** can get an overview of sales for each department, and add new departments.

-All above functionality is accessed through the command line, and results are given in the command line.
+All three are accessed through the command line, and results are given in the command line.

 ## Setting up the app
 ### 1. Clone or download this repository